History of the United Roman-Ruthenian Church

 Its modern history began with the restoration of the Anglican Diocese of the Southwest in 2008.
 The diocese was originally a part of the "continuing Anglican" movement, but joined the orthodox and old catholic Apostolic tradition as part of the Apostolic Communion of Anglican Churches.
 The diocese is therefore considered the historic First Chair of the United Roman-Ruthenian Church.
 Though of Roman-Syrian-Byzantine origins, the Apostolic See steadfastly keeps to the idea that all are welcome in Christ, whether Catholic, Orthodox, Protestant, or any believer in Christ.

-Historic throne of the First Chair of the United Roman-Ruthenian Church, located in the ex-cathedral and bearing the diocesan coat of arms of the former Anglican Diocese of the Southwest, which later was renamed the See of St. Stephen and Coadjutorship of Rome and subsequently formed part of the Apostolic See of Sts.
-Stephen and Mark.
+Historic throne of the First Chair of the United Roman-Ruthenian Church, located in the ex-cathedral and bearing the diocesan coat of arms of the former Anglican Diocese of the Southwest, which later was renamed the See of St. Stephen and Coadjutorship of Rome and subsequently formed part of the Holy Apostolic See of Sts.
+Peter, Andrew, Stephen, and Mark.

 The active expression of our Roman heritage of Old Catholicism was brought to the forefront in 2011, and the Anglican Patriarchate was formally established and recognised the same year.
 In 2019, the Apostolic See of Saints Stephen and Mark was established through the joining of the See of St. Stephen (Coadjutorship of Rome) and the Anglo-Roman Metropolitan See of Aquileia, part of the Holy Roman Empire patrimony of the Church.
 Also in 2019, the United Roman-Ruthenian Church (under the name of its foundation at the time, the Anglican Rite Roman Catholic Church, Inc.) was admitted to special consultative status with the United Nations Economic and Social Council.

 Msgr.
-Douglas as Pontifical Chamberlain and Master of the Chamber
+Douglas of Rome-Frankfurt as Pontifical Chamberlain and Master of the Chamber

 See more here.

-H.H. the Bishop of Rome-Ruthenia, then as Cardinal Patriarch of St. Stephen.
+H.A.H. the Prince-Bishop of Rome-Ruthenia, then as Cardinal Patriarch of St. Stephen.

 The United Roman-Ruthenian Church's principle lines of heritage and authority are: